Skip to content

 These settings control the display settings for Remote Desktop.

 Color depth Color depth to use.
-Yes
+True color (24-bit)

 Remote Desktop Resources